Taxation in the United Kingdom: Council Tax

+In October 2024, Local authorities in England had warned of a potential £54 billion funding shortfall due to rising costs in social care and school transport, according to a report from the County Councils Network (CCN).
+Over the next five years, councils faced significant financial challenges, with 83% of anticipated service cost increases attributed to adult social care, children's services, and home-to-school transport.

 Sales taxes and duties

 Value added tax

-The third largest source of government revenues is value added tax (VAT), charged at 20 percent on supplies of goods and services.
+The third largest source of government revenues is value added tax (VAT), charged at 20 per cent on supplies of goods and services.
 It is therefore a tax on consumer expenditure.

-Certain goods and services are exempt from VAT, and others are subject to VAT at a lower rate of 5 percent (the reduced rate, such as domestic gas supplies) or 0 percent ("zero-rated", such as most food and children's clothing).
-Exemptions are intended to relieve the tax burden on essentials while placing the full tax on luxuries, but disputes based on fine distinctions arise, such as the notorious "Jaffa Cake Case" which hinged on whether Jaffa Cakes were classed as (zero-rated) cakes—as was eventually decided—or (fully taxed) chocolate-covered biscuits.
+Certain goods and services are exempt from VAT, and others are subject to VAT at a lower rate of 5 per cent (the reduced rate, such as domestic gas supplies) or 0 per cent ("zero-rated", such as most food and children's clothing).
+Exemptions are intended to relieve the tax burden on essentials while placing the full tax on luxuries, but disputes based on fine distinctions arise, such as the "Jaffa Cake Case" which hinged on whether Jaffa Cakes were classed as (zero-rated) cakes—as was eventually decided—or (fully taxed) chocolate-covered biscuits.
 Until 2001, VAT was charged at the full rate on sanitary towels.

-It was introduced in 1973, in consequence of Britain's entry to the European Economic Community, at a standard rate of 10 percent.
-In July 1974, the standard rate became 8 percent and from October that year petrol was taxed at a new higher rate of 25 percent.
+VAT was introduced in 1973, in consequence of Britain's entry to the European Economic Community, at a standard rate of 10 per cent.
+In July 1974, the standard rate became 8 per cent and from October that year petrol was taxed at a new higher rate of 25 per cent.
 In the budget of April 1975 the higher rate was extended to a wide range of "luxury" goods.
-In the budget of April 1976 the 25 percent higher rate was reduced to 12.5 percent.
-On 18 June 1979, the higher rate was scrapped and VAT set at a single rate of 15 percent.
-In 1991 this became 17.5 percent, though when domestic fuel and power was added to the scheme in 1994, it was charged at a new, lower rate of 8 percent.
-In September 1997 this lower rate was reduced to 5 percent and was extended to cover various energy-saving materials (from 1 July 1998), sanitary protection (from 1 January 2001), children's car seats (from 1 April 2001), conversion and renovation of certain residential properties (from 12 May 2001), contraceptives (from 1 July 2006) and smoking cessation products (from 1 July 2007).
+In the budget of April 1976 the 25 per cent higher rate was reduced to 12.5 per cent.
+On 18 June 1979, the higher rate was scrapped and VAT set at a single rate of 15 per cent.
+In 1991 this became 17.5 per cent, though when domestic fuel and power was added to the scheme in 1994, it was charged at a new, lower rate of 8 per cent.

+In September 1997 this lower rate of 8 per cent was reduced to 5 per cent and was extended to cover various energy-saving materials (from 1 July 1998), sanitary protection (from 1 January 2001), children's car seats (from 1 April 2001), conversion and renovation of certain residential properties (from 12 May 2001), contraceptives (from 1 July 2006) and smoking cessation products (from 1 July 2007).

-On 1 December 2008, VAT was reduced to 15 percent, as a reaction to the late-2000s recession, by Chancellor Alistair Darling.
+On 1 December 2008, VAT was reduced to 15 per cent, as a reaction to the late-2000s recession, by Chancellor Alistair Darling.

-On 1 January 2010 VAT returned to 17.5 percent.
+On 1 January 2010, VAT returned to 17.5 per cent.

-On 4 January 2011 VAT was raised to 20 percent by Chancellor George Osborne, where it remains.
+On 4 January 2011, VAT was raised to 20 per cent by Chancellor George Osborne, where it remains.